Skip to content

 npx web-extend [options] [command]

-we is a shortened form for web-extend.
-They are equal in function, but the we command only can be used after the web-extend tool installed.
+we command should be used after the web-extend tool installed.

 web-extend init